Agender: a person who has an internal sense of being neither male nor female nor some combination of male and femaleMerriam Webster

 Agender is a subcategory of nonbinary

 Nonbinary is an umbrella term that includes all the gender identities that are not strictly man or woman.
 There’s a huge variety of nonbinary identities that showcase how varied, fascinating, and complex gender truly is.
-I’ll probably write more about these in future posts, but in the meantime, you can learn some more about them on my gender lexicon page.

 Agender is one of those nonbinary identities.
 I often tell folks that I’m nonbinary, because it’s a more well-known word than agender, and it still accurately describes me—it’s just more broad.
 It’s like saying you live in California vs. saying you live in San Diego.
+It’s still accurate for a San Diego resident to say they live in California.

 Nonbinary is a subcategory of transgender